Your Financial Future as a Stay-at-Home Parent

 Consider Working from Home or Part-Time Work

 If you find that you cannot afford to stay home, you may want to consider working a part-time job that helps you to make ends meet, but still allows you to be at home with your children.
-Working from home can also give you flexibility and the opportunity to spend more time with your children, but you may still need to find childcare options or plan to work while your children are sleeping.
+Working from home can also give you flexibility and the opportunity to spend more time with your children.
 These options may give you the flexibility that you want while allowing you to help provide for your family.
-There are so many different options available and each solution will be unique to the different situations that are out there.
+There are so many options available and each solution will be unique to the different situations that are out there.